 Best Modern High Chair.
 The Boon Flair debuted quite a few years back, in 2007, but we still think it’s one of the best modern style chairs on the market.
 The Flair’s unique pneumatic lift gives the chair “effortless height adjustment” just like a barber chair.

 The seat is seamless, meaning clean up is easy compared to other high chairs and it has a dishwasher-safe tray.
-The Flair retails for Check on Amazon, at the high end, but comparable to other modern-style chairs.
+The Flair sells for $243.59, which is pricey, we know.
 The only negatives: the Flair has no recline and the tray is rather small.

 Best Urban/Space Challenged High Chair.
 Is space tight in your kitchen?
 The Fisher-Price Space Saver ($49.99) lives up to its name.
 This model features a full-size tray and three-position recline—plus it converts to a toddler booster (check out the photo below).
 If you are short of space (think New York City apartment), this is a great choice.